Skip to main content

 The System Status functions menu will be displayed as shown below:

-Each function in this menu will be discussed in detail below.
+Each function in this menu is discussed in detail below.

 Application Log